 - Exceptional guidance identifying and evaluating opportunities for growth by merger, acquisition, minority investment, joint venture, strategic alliance and licensing.

-- Deep connections within the industry, including national and international venture investors and individuals in high-level leadership positions in the organizations at the forefront of the industry.
+- Deep connections within the industry, including national and international venture investors, private equity groups and individuals in high-level leadership positions in the organizations at the forefront of the industry.

-- Lawyers with in-house experience at leading life science companies like Medtronic and St. Jude Medical.
+- Lawyers with in-house experience at leading life science companies like Medtronic, Mayo Clinic and UnitedHealth Group.